Upper Canada: Catholic Church

-Father Alexander Macdonell was a Scottish Catholic priest who formed his evicted clan into The Glengarry Fencibles regiment, of which he served as chaplain.
+Father Alexander Macdonell was a Scottish Catholic priest who formed his evicted clan into The Glengarry Fencibles regiment, of which he was chaplain.
 He was the first Catholic chaplain in the British Army since the Reformation.
 When the regiment was disbanded, Rev. Macdonell appealed to the government to grant its members a tract of land in Canada, and, in 1804, 160000 acre were provided in what is now Glengarry County, Canada.

 In 1815, he began his service as the first Roman Catholic Bishop at St. Raphael's Church in the Highlands of Ontario.
 In 1819, he was appointed Vicar Apostolic of Upper Canada, which in 1826 was erected into a suffragan bishopric of the Archdiocese of Quebec.
 In 1826, he was appointed to the legislative council.

 Macdonell's role on the Legislative Council was one of the tensions with the Toronto congregation, led by Father William O'Grady.
-O'Grady, like Macdonell, had served as an army chaplain (to Connell James Baldwin's soldiers in Brazil).
+O'Grady, like Macdonell, had been an army chaplain (to Connell James Baldwin's soldiers in Brazil).
 O'Grady followed Baldwin to Toronto Gore Township in 1828.
 From January 1829 he was pastor of St. Paul's church in York.
 Tensions between the Scottish and Irish came to a head when O'Grady was defrocked, in part for his activities in the Reform movement.
 He went on to edit a Reform newspaper in Toronto, the Canadian Correspondent.